Contents

 Historical Information

 The Bauhaus was founded in 1919 by Walter Gropius.
-He also brought many international avant-garde artists to Weimar, among them Lyonel Feininger, Paul Klee and Wassily Kandinsky.
-Together they created a novel teaching program and outstanding achievements in design, architecture, visual and performing arts.
+He brought many avant-garde artists, including Lyonel Feininger, Paul Klee, and Wassily Kandinsky, to Weimar.
+Together, they created a novel teaching program and achieved outstanding results in design, architecture, and the visual and performing arts.

 How to get there